 Students who will require a professional or commercial license provided by a local, state, or federal government agency in order to engage in an occupation for which the CSU may be training them must meet the immigration requirements of the new Personal Responsibility and Work Opportunity Reconciliation Act to achieve licensure.
-Information concerning the regulation is available from Art Flores, associate vice president for Human Resources Programs, located in the Administration Building or by telephone at (805) 437-8849.
+Information concerning the regulation these requirements are available from the Office of Human Resources in University Hall, or by telephone at (805) 437-8849.